raihanalam/raihanalam/README.md

 I am <h3>Raihan Alam</h3>
 <small>Fullstack Web Application Developer</small>
 <br>s
--    I,m curently studing on B.SC.
+- 🎓 I,m curently studing on B.SC.
 Computer Science & Engineering.
-- 🔭 I’m currently working as freelancer and
+- 🔭 I’m currently working as freelancer.
 - 🌱 I’m currently learning Django, React and so on.
-- 👯 I’m looking to collaborate on open sotce projects.
+- 👯 I’m looking to collaborate on open source projects.
-- 🤔 I’m looking for help with life.
+- 🤔 I’m looking for help with .
 - 💬 Ask me about my hobbies
 - 📫 How to reach me: Linkedin/Whatsapp
 - 😄 Pronouns: anything you like.